 (2) Assist the claimant in complying, as soon as practicable, with our requests for information or evidence at any stage of the administrative decisionmaking process in his or her claim.
 In disability and blindness claims, this includes the obligation pursuant to § 416.912(c) to assist the claimant in providing, upon our request, evidence about:

-(vi) Any other factors showing how the claimant's impairment(s) affects his or her ability to work, or, if the claimant is a child, his or her functioning.
-In §§ 416.960 through 416.969, we discuss in more detail the evidence we need when we consider vocational factors;
+(vii) Any other factors showing how the claimant's impairment(s) affects his or her ability to work.
+In §§ 416.960 through 416.969a, we discuss in more detail the evidence we need when we consider vocational factors;

 (i) Provide competent representation to a claimant.
 Competent representation requires the knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
 This includes knowing the significant issue(s) in a claim and having a working knowledge of the applicable provisions of the Social Security Act, as amended, the regulations and the Rulings; and